MahanSharifi86/web-intrusion-incident-case/README.md

 ## Disclaimer

-This repository contains a simulated incident-response scenario created for defensive security training, threat hunting, and SOC investigation practice.
+This repository contains a simulated incident-response scenario created for defensive security training, SOC analysis, threat hunting, and incident-response practice.

-The infrastructure, identities, IP addresses, domains, and attack activity represented in this repository are part of the simulated environment and should not be interpreted as evidence of a real-world incident.
+The systems, identities, IP addresses, domains, credentials, and attack activity represented in this repository belong to the simulated environment and should not be interpreted as evidence of a real-world incident.